chiclez/pp-project-2/group_plan.md

 1.figure out the number of bicycles used by different authorities and which authority uses bicycles most often.
 2.do some visualisations: use a heat map or other charts to indicate the number of bicycles used in each authority.

+next step for group 2:
+1. Find a pattern between the traffic and its proximity to a popular spot (i.e. markets, schools, hospitals)
+2. Present the results using plots and maps

 - How do you want to divide the tasks?
 Are you planning to pair-program?
 Pair programming in groups of 2.
 Group 1: Julia and Zhiwen